pedro-gaspar/pedrogaspar.eu/content/posts/2021-07-07-til-improper-lists.md

 ---
 title: Quacks like a list, but it's not a list
 date: 2021-07-07
-description: 'This will happen someday'
+description: "This will happen someday"
+image: images/posts/til-improper-lists.png
 images:
-- images/featured/til-improper-lists.png
+  - images/posts/til-improper-lists.png
 tags:
   - Elixir
   - Today I Learned